What Is Coronavirus And What Are Measures To Prevent It From Happening

 All in all, Covid-19 can prove to be a fatal virus if not taken proper care of.
 The infection cases are spreading at an alarming rate and one should be always careful to avoid the virus.
 After all, prevention is better than cure.

-Yathartha Hospital is one of the leading names in healthcare hospitality and provides treatment for almost every condition.
-We at Yathartha, believes in keeping the patient as our top priority and do whatever we can to give them the ultimate healthcare service while treating them with the best equipment in the healthcare industry.
+Yatharth Hospital is one of the leading names in healthcare hospitality and provides treatment for almost every condition.
+We at Yatharth Hospital believe in keeping the patient as our top priority and do whatever we can to give them the ultimate healthcare service while treating them with the best equipment in the healthcare industry.